angrybacon/doomsday-wiki/markdown/chapters/ddft/conjurers-bauble.md

 Historically {{Sensei's Divining Top}} held a place as a standard 4-of in the deck to act as deck filtering and a *free saved* card draw for Doomsday piles.
-More information on how this was used can be found in the [Doomsday Library][doomsday-library].

 After Top was banned, {{Conjurer's Bauble}} was identified as the closest equivalent for use in Doomsday Storm or Laboratory Maniac piles that would allow